alaynavendetta/MagicMerge/README.md

 - **Save Anywhere**: Choose exactly where you want to save your newly merged PDF with the "Browse Save Location" button.
 - **Merge with a Click**: Once everything’s in place, hit "Merge PDFs" and let **Magic Merge** handle the rest.
 - **Clear the List**: If you make a mistake or change your mind, just click the "Clear List" button and start over!
+- **File Validation**: Added validation to ensure that only PDF files are selected for merging.

 ## How to Use 🛠️